GroupOfRobots/Homar-RobotModel/README.md

 The finished robot should look like this:
 ![Alt text](<Zrzut ekranu 2023-11-25 164746.png>)
 ![Alt text](<Zrzut ekranu 2023-11-25 164702.png>)
-+ lego wheels used in previous versions.
+and lego wheels used in previous versions which are for now not included i the assembly.